-Ohio man allegedly tied to 2 cold case murders, a year after acquittal in 1991 slaying
+Ohio man tied to 2 cold case murders, a year after acquittal in 1991 slaying

-Two Ohio cold case murders from more than 44 years ago may have been the work of a 75-year-old convicted rapist who was tried just last year in a 1991 cold case homicide -- and acquitted.
+Police say two Ohio cold case murders from more than 44 years ago were the work of a 75-year-old convicted rapist who was tried just last year in a 1991 cold case homicide -- and acquitted.

 Karen Bentz, 18, and Loretta Jean Davis, 20, were abducted, sexually assaulted and stabbed more than one dozen times before their bodies were dumped on the side of the road in the 1970s, FOX8 Cleveland reported.